linuxserver/docker-documentation/FAQ.md

 4. Reinstall/update your OS to a version that still gets updates.
     * Any distro based on DebianStretch does not seem to have this package available
     * DebianBuster based distros can get the package trough backports, as outlined in point 2.

+    RaspberryPI OS (formerly Raspbian) Can be upgraded to run with a 64bit

 Symptoms of this can be: